 The Evolution of Card Credentials: From Prox cards to secure smart cards

 For decades, the humble access card has been treated as a simple convenience: tap, beep, enter.
-But behind that everyday gesture is a major security evolution.
+But behind that everyday gesture sits a much wider security evolution, driven by the growing role credentials now play in protecting buildings, campuses, transport systems and critical sites.

 1990s: 125kHz Prox - Simple, reliable, but easy to copy